 Read more about Mission Espiritu Santo HERE.

-The history beyond Spanish and Mexico control includes the fact that Texas gunfighter John King Fisher once lived here.
-In fact he was arrested for breaking into a house before moving on.
+The history beyond Spanish and Mexican control includes the fact that Texas gunfighter John King Fisher once lived here.
+In fact, he was arrested for breaking into a house before moving on.

 The existing Goliad County Courthouse, erected in 1894 and later expanded, is on the National Register of Historic Places.

-Goliad, TX - Coffins & CasketsPhoto by Dave Alexander.
-Beside its troubled times during wars, the city of Goliad suffered greatly in 1902 when a devastating tornado killed 114, including then sheriff Robert Shaw.
-It's tied as the deadliest twister in Texas History, and is currently the nation's 10th deadliest on record.
+Besides its troubled times during wars, the city of Goliad suffered greatly in 1902 when a devastating tornado killed 114, including then sheriff Robert Shaw.
+It's tied as the deadliest twister in Texas History and is currently (2017) the nation's 10th deadliest on record.